Mechi Multiple Campus: Politics

 Students' wings affiliated to the Nepal Communist Party (NCP), Nepali Congress (NC), and Rastriya Prajatantra Party (RPP) and teachers' wings associated with the NCP and NC are operative in Mechi Multiple Campus.
 The last Free Students' Union (FSU) election was held in the campus on 1 March 2017.
 Many key figures in current Nepali politics—such as the NC leader Bishwa Prakash Sharma and the RPP leader Rajendra Lingden—started out their political careers as student leaders in the college.

+Mechi Campus Cricket Ground

+The Mechi Campus Cricket Ground is located within the grounds of Mechi Multiple Campus in Bhadrapur, Jhapa, Province No. 1, Nepal.
+It is one of several sports facilities available at the campus, which also includes a football ground and a basketball court.
+The cricket ground, also known as Mechi Cricket Ground (MCG), has been the subject of recent renovations and discussions regarding its improvement to support cricket development in the region.

 Notable people

-Some of the eminent graduates of the college are Yubaraj Khatiwada (Finance Minister of Nepal), CP Mainali (former Deputy Prime Minister and NCP leader), RK Mainali (NCP leader), Biswa Prakash Sharma (NC leader), Rajendra Lingden (RPP leader), and Arpan Sharma Kattel (former Guinness World Record holder).
-KR Khambu (author) serves as a professor in the college, whose autobiographical memoir "Chaya Ko Laskar" was unveiled in 2019 by the then Prime Minister KP Sharma Oli.
+Some of the eminent graduates of the college are Bishwa Prakash Sharma (MP and Nepali Congress general secretary), Yubaraj Khatiwada (Finance Minister of Nepal), CP Mainali (former Deputy Prime Minister and NCP leader), RK Mainali (NCP leader), Biswa Prakash Sharma (NC leader), Rajendra Lingden (RPP leader), and Arpan Sharma Kattel (former Guinness World Record holder).
+Nawaraj Parajuli (the lead engineer for the USPS Boise RPDC) KR Khambu (author) serves as a professor in the college, whose autobiographical memoir "Chaya Ko Laskar" was unveiled in 2019 by the then Prime Minister KP Sharma Oli.